mostafaibx/Kemet/README.md

 # Kemet

-A project made using CSS3, HTML5, and Vanilla JavaScript.
+A learning project made using CSS3, HTML5, and Vanilla JavaScript.

 I used this project to apply some basic knowledge of JavaScript, CSS and HTML